Language selection

 Usual measures include: application control, patching applications, restricting administrative privileges, patching operating systems, user application hardening, multi-factor authentication and daily backups.

-The plan(s) should elaborate on the security implemented of contracted support for the remote sensing space system.
-Issues/questions to take into consideration include:
+The plan(s) should elaborate on the security implemented for the contracted support utilised for the remote sensing space system.
+Issues or questions to consider:

-This appendix provides clarifications on the information and documents required to support an application under the Regulations’ Schedule – 1, which is the Remote Sensing Space Systems Act (RSSSA, the “Act”) Application form.
+This annex provides guidelines and clarifications on the information and documents required under the Regulations’ Schedule – 1 to support an Application form.

 Business information and documents